-Participants are given two different types of contact lenses to wear in their eyes for 8 hours, either Ocutec's PEG or an existing contact lens (Acuvue OASYS ®).
-Participants are randomly allocated to see which of their eyes wear each type of contact lens.
+Participants are given two different types of contact lenses to wear in their eyes for 8 hours, either Ocutec's PEG or an existing contact lens (Acuvue OASYS®) Participants are randomly allocated to see which of their eyes wear each type of contact lens.
 Participants are assessed twice during the study duration.
-The first follow-up visit measures how well the contact lenses are working, feeling and fitting after 30 minutes and the second follow-up visit measures how well the contact lenses are working, feeling and fitting after 8 hours of wear.
-Participants receive standard contact lens care before they put the contact lens in and during their follow-up assessments.
+The first follow-up visit measures how well the contact lenses are working, feeling and fitting after 30 minutes and the second follow-up visit measures how well the contact lenses are working, feeling and fitting after 30 minutes and the second follow-up visit measures how are standard contact lenses are before they put the contact lens in and during their follow-up assessments.

 What are the possible benefits and risks of participating?
 There are no direct benefits to participants.
 There are general risks of wearing daily contact lenses however as they are worn for a short amount of time in this study the risks are not significant.